dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/02-upgrading-to-v1.5.md

 - `DBT_ARTIFACT_STATE_PATH` → `DBT_STATE`

 As described in [dbt-core#7169](https://github.com/dbt-labs/dbt-core/pull/7169), command-line parameters that could be silent before will no longer be silent.
 See [dbt-labs/dbt-core#7158](https://github.com/dbt-labs/dbt-core/issues/7158) and [dbt-labs/dbt-core#6800](https://github.com/dbt-labs/dbt-core/issues/6800) for more examples of the behavior we are fixing.

+Finally: The [built-in `generate_alias_name` macro](https://github.com/dbt-labs/dbt-core/blob/1.5.latest/core/dbt/include/global_project/macros/get_custom_name/get_custom_alias.sql) has been updated to handle versioned models.
+In order to start defining versioned models, projects which have reimplemented the `generate_alias_name` macro with custom logic will need to update those custom implementations.
+This is not a requirement before upgrading to v1.5, only for using the new feature.

 ### For consumers of dbt artifacts (metadata)